hyperspy/hyperspyUI/doc/source/devguide.rst

 One of the most useful ways to use the recorder, is to perform an action on one signal, and then select another signal and perform those same actions on it as well.
-This can be very useful if you `e.g.` need to crop both a core-loss and a low-loss spectrum, as they will be cropped exactly the same way.
+This can be very useful if you `e.g.` need to crop both a core-loss and a low-loss spectrum, as they will be cropped to exactly the same region.

 .. note::
     While most of the code that is recorded tries to infer as much about its